darkwar123/node-socket.io-router/README.md

         return next();
     }

-    /*You should create your Class or use String, don't use Error class*/ next(new MyError('You didn't attach your name'))

-}, function (req, res, next) {
+    next(new MyErrorClass('You didn't attach your name'));//You should create your Class or use String, don't use Error class }, function (req, res, next) {
     res.send('Hello Mr. ' + req.params.name);
 })